BinaryMuse/electron-markdown/README.md

 `resultPromise = electronMarkdown(markdown[, options])`

-* `result: Promise<String>` - a Promise resolving to the resulting HTML if parsing and rendering succeeds
+- `result: Promise<String>` - a Promise resolving to the resulting HTML if parsing and rendering succeeds
-* `markdown: String` - a string of Markdown to render to HTML
+- `markdown: String` - a string of Markdown to render to HTML
+- `options: Object`
-* `options: Object` - options to pass to [cmark-gfm](https://github.com/BinaryMuse/node-cmark-gfm#options); will be deeply merged with the default options
+  - `cmark` - Options to pass to [cmark-gfm](https://github.com/BinaryMuse/node-cmark-gfm#options); will be deeply merged with the default options

 Default options: